Welcome to the 39th McMaster World Congress!

 He was able to turn his hobby of Web Design into an entrepreneurial venture.
 After leaving DeGroote, he worked as an Intrapreneur at First Canadian Title and moved on to running his company called Athelink – a Social Network for Sports – connecting parents and players to their Sport’s Leagues in real-time.

-Nicole is a recent Ph.D. graduate in sports psychology from Michigan State University, a mental performance consultant, and a professor at Niagara College in Sport Management.
-She specializes in the achievement of high performance, including understanding the psychosocial factors separating good performers from great performers.
+Nicole is a recent Ph.D. graduate in sports psychology from Michigan State University, a mental performance consultant, and an assistant professor at the Sport Media program in the RTA School of Media at FCAD.
+Her research interests include the athlete’s perspective and narrative, the relationship between media and the psychosocial factors associated with high performance, and understanding how athletes make the shift from good to great.

 Recently retired, Nicole is also an Olympian, and an 8-Time Canadian Champion who has represented Canada on 20 national teams.
 She is a Commonwealth Games gold and bronze medalist, a Pan American Games and Francophone Games silver and bronze medalist, as well as a World University Games silver medalist.